 Stock Trading Tools

 Ultimately, TD Ameritrade takes the overall No. 1 spot for Platforms and Tools because it offers investors fantastic experiences not only on desktop, but also browsers.
 Trade Architect (browser) appeals to newer and intermediate investors while thinkorswim (desktop) is built solely for seasoned active traders.
 The icing on the cake?
 Both platforms require no minimums or fees for access and use.
 All clients have access.

-When selecting a broker based on its platforms and tools, take the time to read our full-length broker reviews, narrow your search to two or three brokers, compare them side by side and then make a decision.
+When selecting a broker based on its platforms and tools, take the time to read our online broker reviews, narrow your search to two or three brokers, compare them side by side and then make a decision.
 Start with questions like: What specific trader tools must I have to trade successfully?
 Will I reach the minimums to maintain fee-less, consistent access throughout the year?
 Do I prefer a more user-friendly browser-based platform or a more advanced trader-focused desktop platform?